OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

      for the non-encrypted libraries.
 Access annotations are always active for encrypted libraries.

+  -  *Create a model.bak-mo backup file when deleting a model*

 -  Libraries Browser

   -  *Library Icon Size* – Sets the size for library icons.

+  -  *Max.
+Library Icon Text Length to Show* – Sets the maximum text length that can be shown in the icon in Libraries Browser.

   -  *Show Protected Classes* – If enabled then Libraries Browser will also list the protected classes.

--  Modeling View Mode

-  -  *Tabbed View/SubWindow View* – Sets the view mode for modeling.

--  Default View

-  -  *Icon View/DiagramView/Modelica Text View/Documentation View* – If no
-     preferredView annotation is defined then this setting is used to show the respective view when user double clicks on the class in the Libraries Browser.
+  -  *Show Hidden Classes* – If enabled then Libraries Browser will also list the hidden classes.
+     Ignores the annotation(Protection(access = Access.hide))

--  Enable Auto Save
+-  Enable Auto Save - Enables/disables the auto save feature.

 -  *Auto Save interval* – Sets the auto save interval value.
 The minimum possible interval value is 60 seconds.

-  -  *Enable Auto Save for single classes* – Enables the auto save for one class saved in one file.

-  -  *Enable Auto Save for one file packages* – Enables the auto save for packages saved in one file.

 -  Welcome Page

   -  *Horizontal View/Vertical View* – Sets the view mode for welcome page.

-  -  *Show Latest News –* if true then displays the latest news.
+  -  *Show Latest News* - If enabled then the latest news from https://openmodelica.org/ are shown.

+-  Optional Features

+  -  *Enable replaceable support* - Enables/disables the replaceable support.

 Libraries
 ~~~~~~~~~